baziotis/metap/README.md

   metap::If(ln=7)
 ```

-Note that the inner `if` with the else was not logged because it's not within the ranges.
+Note that the inner `if` with the `else` was not logged because it's not within the ranges.

 ## `MetaP.add_asserts()`

-Adds asserts that verify type annotations in function arguments and returns.
+Adds asserts that verify type annotations in function arguments, returns, and
+assignments.

 **Parameters**: None

-**Simple Example*
+**Simple Example**

 ```python
 # test_mp.py